graphenepay/graphenepay-dev/README.md

 ## GraphenePay funding
 All fundings will come from related posts and my **witness** steve-walschot.
 Please take your time to upvote my witness at https://steemit.com/~witnesses

+## License
+This software is released under the MIT license as described in https://github.com/graphenepay/graphenepay-dev/blob/master/license.md

 # Truly yours, steve.